conduitio-labs/conduit-connector-db2/README.md

 | `column`                | Comma separated list of column names that should be included in each Record's payload.
 If the field is not empty it must contain values of the `primaryKey` and `orderingColumn` fields.
 By default: all rows | false    | id,name,age                                                             |
 | `batchSize`             | Size of rows batch.
 By default is 1000                                                                                                                                                                        | false    | 100                                                                     |

-### Snapshot Iterator
+### Snapshot
 First time when the snapshot iterator starts work, it is get max value from `orderingColumn` and saves this value to position.
-The snapshot iterator reads all rows, where `orderingColumn` values less or equal maxValue, from the table in batches via SELECT with fetching and ordering by `orderingColumn`.
+The snapshot iterator reads all rows, where `orderingColumn` values less or equal maxValue, from the table in batches.

-`OrderingColumn` value must be unique and suitable for sorting, otherwise, the snapshot won't work correctly.
+Values in the ordering column must be unique and suitable for sorting, otherwise, the snapshot won't work correctly.
 Iterators saves last processed value from `orderingColumn` column to position to field `SnapshotLastProcessedVal`.
 If snapshot stops it will parse position from last record and will try gets row where `{{orderingColumn}} > {{position.SnapshotLastProcessedVal}}`

 When all records are returned, the connector switches to the CDC iterator.

-### Change Data Captured (CDC)
+### Change Data Capture (CDC)

 This connector implements CDC features for DB2 by adding a tracking table and triggers to populate it.
 The tracking table has the same name as a target table with the prefix `CONDUIT_TRACKING_`.
 The tracking table has all the